tldr-pages/tldr/pages/common/sbuild.md

 # sbuild

-> Build a Debian binary package in a clean `schroot`.
+> Build a Debian binary package in a clean `chroot` environment.
 > More information: <https://wiki.debian.org/sbuild>.

 - Build the package in the current directory: